Academic Issues

 Choosing a major is difficult for many students.
 However, there are a number of resources on campus to assist students in the decision-making process.

-First, your son should make an appointment with an academic advisor.
+First, your student should make an appointment with an academic advisor.
 The academic advisors have expertise in all of the majors offered at CUI, are knowledgeable about the courses that are required in each major, and are well equipped to discuss the best paths for students to follow when making academic decisions.

 Academic clubs afford students opportunities to meet others who share similar scholastic interests and to interact with faculty in informal settings.
 For information about academic clubs, your son should contact the Student Life Center.

-The first thing your daughter should do is to make an appointment with an academic advisor to fully discuss the situation and the implications of dropping a class.
+The first thing your daughter should do is make an appointment with an academic advisor to fully discuss the situation and the implications of dropping a class.

 It is important, however, to keep in mind that dropping a class may shift your daughter from full-time to part-time status, which could affect her financial aid.